 While there has been a lot of requests for Chattel Mortgage car finance by our business customers wanting to take advantage of the Instant Asset Write-Off, car leasing remains a very popular form of vehicle finance.
 We continue our analysis of different types of finance with a break it down look at motor vehicle leasing.

-Leasing is a very commonly-used form of finance for the purchase of a wide range of assets including motor vehicles to be used in a business.
-Many of our Jade Car Loans customers request leasing as their form of finance for passenger cars, executive vehicles, utes, light commercial vans, wagons and SUVs.
+Leasing is a very commonly used form of finance for the purchase of a wide range of assets, including motor vehicles to be used in a business.
+Many of our Jade Car Loans customers request leasing as their form of business car loan or finance for passenger cars, executive vehicles, utes, light commercial vans, wagons, and SUVs.
 Leasing can be used for the purchase of the full range of business vehicles.

 Concept and Defining Features

-- With Leasing, the lender actually purchases the vehicle and leases it back to the borrower.
-This type of finance facility is known as an off balance sheet loan.
+- With Leasing, the lender purchases the vehicle and leases it back to the borrower.
+This type of finance facility is known as an off-balance sheet loan.

 - In the event of the borrowing business defaulting on their loan commitments, the lender takes full possession of the vehicle.

 - The borrower selects the vehicle they wish to purchase and contacts a lender, such as Jade Car Loans, to arrange the finance.
 In arranging finance, after consultation with their accountant, if the borrower has chosen leasing as their preferred finance facility, a quote is sought for leasing.

 - With leasing, the lender purchases the vehicle according to the finance agreement.